ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 <img ai-inline="false" src="tiny-icon.png" width="10" height="10">
 ```

-`ai-inline="true"` will force inlining, and `ai-inline="false"` will disable inlining on an individual image, regardless of its size.
+Setting `ai-inline="true"` will force inlining, and `ai-inline="false"` will disable inlining on an individual image, regardless of its size.

 See the [Image Inlining documentation](https://developer.sevenval.com/docs/current/web-accelerator/Image_Inlining.html) for further details.